Jorge-1501/Redes-Neuronales/README.md

 # Redes-Neuronales
-This repository is develop for the class Redes Neuronales in BUAP
+This repository is developed for the class Redes Neuronales in BUAP